borregore/DBZ-Game-Fighters/README.md

 - Method: It's when a method can't be accesed by outer objects.
 - Attribute: It's when a Attribute can't be accesed by outer objects.

-**protected**:
+**Protected**:
 - Class: It's not allowed to have a protected class in java.
 However we can have protected nested classes wich means it can't be instantiated by by other objects but it's children.
 - Method: It's when a method can be accesed only by it's children.
-- Attribute:It's when the attribute can be accesed only by it's children.
+- Attribute: It's when the attribute can be accesed only by it's children.

-**default**:
+**Default**:
 - Class: In java there's no such thing as a static class.
 - Method: It's when the methods can have default implementations which helps the interfaces evolve without breaking the existing code.
 - Attribute: There's no such thing as a default attribute in java.

-**casting**: It's when you try to convert a object of type A to an object type B, if the object type A is not an instance of object type B then you will have a runtime error.
+**Casting**: It's when you try to convert a object of type A to an object type B, if the object type A is not a subclass of object type B then you will have a runtime error. you can cast primitives to other primitives but you can't cast primtives to calss and vice versa.